 Yellowstone Airport Storage Blog

-Winter weather brings unique challenges for those storing items at our facility.
+Winter Storage Tips for a Successful and Enjoyable Storage Experience Winter weather brings unique challenges for those storing items at our facility.
 With the cold temperatures, snow, and ice, it's important to be prepared for these conditions to ensure that your stored belongings remain safe and accessible.
 Here are some practical winter storage tips to help you navigate the season with ease: 1.
 Unfreezing Locks One of the most common issues during winter is frozen locks.
 The cold temperatures can cause moisture to freeze inside the lock mechanism, making it difficult or even impossible to open.
 To avoid this frustration, keep a few helpful tips in mind: Use Lock De-icer: Keep a lock de-icer on hand.
 These products are designed to thaw out frozen locks quickly and efficiently.
 Lubricate the Lock: Applying a dry lubricant like graphite powder before the cold weather sets in can help prevent freezing.
 Avoid using oils or WD-40, as they can attract dirt and grime.
 If your lock does freeze, don’t force it open as it could damage the lock or the door.
 Use a de-icer or allow the lock to warm up naturally for a few minutes.
 2. Shovel the Snow Immediately Snow accumulation can make it difficult to access your unit, and sometimes after some warm and cold cycles it can freeze in a block at the base of the door.
 To ensure you have smooth access: Bring a Shovel: If snow has accumulated right in front of your unit, it’s a good idea to bring a shovel to clear the path.
 Our plowing services are only able to get within 6" inches of the doorways.
 This way, you can get to your items without delay.
 Consider clearing the snow after a snowfall: If you are looking to have regular access throughout the winter, consider removing the snow from the front of your door after a snowfall so it doesn't have the chance to become a block of ice.
-While our facility works hard to keep access clear, it’s helpful for you to have your own tools on hand for any immediate snow ...
+While our facility works hard to keep access clear, it’s helpful for you to have ...

 Austin